-Forspoken (formerly known as ‘Project Athia’) is an in-development action RPG from Square Enix and Luminous Productions, coming exclusively to PS5 and PC in October 2022.
+Forspoken (formerly known as ‘Project Athia’) is an in-development action RPG from Square Enix and Luminous Productions, coming exclusively to PS5 and PC next year.

-First announced at Sony’s PS5 games reveal in 2020, Forspoken will have players to take on the role of Frey Holland (played by Charlie's Angel's Ella Balinska), a young New Yorker who must harness her newfound magical powers to survive what Square Enix calls a "thrilling, otherworldly adventure" as she attempts to make her way home from the beautiful - but cruel - land of Athia, where she's been transported.
+First announced in 2020, Forspoken sees players taking on the role of Frey Holland, played by Charlie's Angel's Ella Balinska.
+Frey's a young New Yorker who must harness her newfound magical powers to survive what Square Enix calls a "thrilling, otherworldly adventure".
+Here, she'll attempt to make her way home from the beautiful - but cruel - land of Athia, where she's been transported.

 From what we've seen so far, Forspoken is stunning, and it's no surprise given the game is being developed to take advantage of the PS5's technical capabilities.
 That means you can expect ray tracing and a seamless open world to explore, as well as some cool uses of the DualSense controller.

 Interested to find out more?
 Read on for everything we know so far about Forspoken.